GramGra07/StateMachineFTC/README.md

 ```() -> {}```

 This is a lambda function that is used to pass a function into the builder that will be run when it is called.
+A lambda function is a function that the user will pass in, and then it will be used and called by the state machine while running.

 ```() -> ```